Student Finance CalculatorSFC

 Example: Cheaper Course

-A learner borrows £7,000 for a 120-credit course.
-They have £31,140 of LLE remaining for future courses, regardless of the size or duration of the original programme.
+A learner borrows £7,000 for a 120 credit course.
+They still have £31,140left for future courses, regardless of how long the original programme lasted.

 Annual Credit Limit